kotosham/object_tracking/README.md

 # Robot Object Tracker with Text Prompts and Image Segmentation

-This repository contains a ROS 2 node implementation for segmenting camera images from a robot using **GroundingSAM** and **CLIP**, identifying an object based on a natural language prompt, and navigating toward it using the **Nav2** stack.
+This repository contains a ROS 2 node implementation for segmenting camera images from a robot using **GroundingSAM** and **CLIP**, identifying an object based on a text prompt contraining target object description, and navigating toward it using the **Nav2** stack.

 ---